2016 United States presidential election in Illinois: Results

-Republican
+Republican primary

-The 2016 Illinois Republican presidential primary was held on March 15, 2016 in the U.S. state of Illinois as one of the Republican Party's state primaries ahead of the 2016 presidential election.
+The 2016 Illinois Republican presidential primary was held on March 15, 2016, in the U.S. state of Illinois as one of the Republican Party's state primaries ahead of the 2016 presidential election.

 Ten candidates appeared on the Republican presidential primary ballot:

-Green
+Green primary

 The 2016 Illinois Green Party presidential primary was held from January 25 through February 17 in the U.S. state of Illinois as one of the Green Party's state primaries ahead of the 2016 presidential election.
 It was run by the Green Party of Illinois.
 Illinois' primary was the first to be held of the series of presidential primaries held by the Green Party of the United States.
 Registered Green party voters could participate in the primary through an online ballot or at select caucus sites in the state on various dates.
 23 delegates to the 2016 Green National Convention were up for election in this primary.

 Five candidates stood for election, including a sixth "uncommitted" option for the ballot.
 The candidates included activist and Green nominee in the 2012 presidential election, Jill Stein, singer-songwriter Darryl Cherney, businesswoman Sedinam Moyowasifza-Curry, perennial candidate Kent Mesplay, and professor William "Bill" Kreml.
 By the end of the primary, 134 votes were cast, with Stein winning a landslide 89% of the vote.
 20 delegates from Illinois to the convention were allocated to Stein following the primary, with 1 being allocated to William Kreml and 2 being sent as uncommitted delegates.